 Sprinkle the remaining cheese over the top.
 Cut the remaining 1 tablespoon of butter into small pieces and dot the pieces over the casserole.

 Bake in the preheated oven for 25 to 30 minutes, until golden and bubbling.
+For a more crispy top, set oven to broil and watch for desired doneness.
 Let cool for 5 minutes before serving.

-Anyone who has looked at a restaurant menu lately knows that there are many delicious versions of this quintessential comfort food, from recipes featuring bacon to lobster to truffles.
-The most basic alteration is to add a breadcrumb topping.
-Omit the extra 1/2 cup of cheese in this recipe and toss 1 cup of fine soft bread crumbs with 2 tablespoons of butter.
+- Add a breadcrumb topping: Omit the extra 1/2 cup of cheese in this recipe and toss one cup of fine soft breadcrumbs with two tablespoons of melted butter.
 Sprinkle the breadcrumbs over the casserole before it goes into the oven.

-For some Tex-Mex color and flavor, add about 1/4 cup of sliced ripe olives, a small can of chopped mild green chile peppers, and 1/2 cup of diced red bell pepper.
+- For some Tex-Mex color and flavor, add about 1/4 cup of sliced ripe olives, a small can of chopped mild green chile peppers, and 1/2 cup of diced red bell pepper.
 Use part or all pepper jack cheese in place of the cheddar.
-For heat, add some finely chopped jalapeno pepper.
+Make it a little spicier with some finely chopped jalapeno pepper.